Faculty Handbook 2014–15

 The Office of Community Standards and the college’s disciplinary system promote individual student development and uphold the Community Standards of Conduct.
 These standards exist to create an atmosphere in which all members of the college community—students, faculty, administrators, staff, and other citizens—may feel secure in the constitutional and civil rights granted to them in the society at large, and that the conditions necessary for freedom of inquiry and expression, which are at the core of any academic community, are protected.
 The college’s disciplinary system facilitates students’ ethical development through education, behavioral consequences, developmental exercises, and when necessary, separation from the college.

 The campus discipline process is an administrative, rather than a legal, process.
-The standard of proof used in campus disciplinary proceedings is what is “more probable than not” to have occurred.
-This standard of proof is more similar to the one used in civil (rather than criminal) proceedings.
+The standard of proof used in campus disciplinary proceedings is “preponderance of the evidence” (i.e., more likely than not), a standard used in civil cases, rather than the higher standard of “beyond a reasonable doubt” used in criminal cases.
 Procedures are fair, respectful of student rights, and applied equally and consistently.
 The Office of Community Standards promotes campuswide understanding of this process through proactive initiatives and community outreach.